Chima Simone

-Chima Simone (born July 28, 1982) is a TV personality and freelance journalist, best known as a former reality show contestant from Big Brother 11.
+Chima Simone Benson (born July 28, 1976) is an American TV personality and freelance journalist, best known as a former reality show contestant from Big Brother 11.
 She is also notable for surviving an attack by the Bathtub Killer, Dale Devon Scheanette.
 Her story was recounted in the true crime cable television show Cold Case Files and again in the documentary shows Unusual Suspects and Surviving Evil on Investigation Discovery.
+Most recently, Simone was featured on "Dateline NBC" in an episode entitled, “Dark Intentions,” which delves further into the case involving the “Bathtub Killer.

+Early life

+Chima Simone Benson was born on July 28, 1976.
+She pursued her undergraduate studies at the The University of Texas at Arlington in Arlington, Texas, where she joined Alpha Kappa Alpha sorority.
+She is a survivor of Dale Devon Scheanette, also known as the "Bathtub Killer," who attacked her on campus at her sorority house.
+He also sexually assaulted many women and killed two other women (Christine Vu and Wendie Prescott) in the Arlington-Fort Worth area.

 Career

 Simone has been a journalist for several television networks, including BET, MTV and The CW.
 She has also been a backstage interviewer for the BET Awards.
 Simone worked as an entertainment reporter with the Hollyscoop Show, a celebrity news television series and website.
-The nationally syndicated show, debuted Sunday, August 30, 2009 on KTLA, is based on the website of the same name.
+The nationally syndicated show, which debuted Sunday, August 30, 2009 on KTLA, is based on the website of the same name.
 She also covered season 12 of Big Brother and season 4 of The Real Housewives of Atlanta for entertainment news website The Wrap, syndicated on MSN.

 She continues to cover entertainment for various outlets, including E!
 Online.